dsummersl/treepeat/README.md

-# Treepeat - finding groups of similar code
+# Treepeat

-`treepeat` is a CLI tool that detects similar code using treesitter AST analysis with locality-sensitive hashing:
+`treepeat` is a CLI tool that analyzes treesitter ASTs to find similarities in a codebase.

 - Find **duplicate** code blocks meaningful to the language (classes/functions), not just lines.
-- near-duplicates
+- near-duplicates, ignore whitespace, variable names, strings, and more.
-- structurally similar text.
+- structurally similar code, ignoring

 Helpers: This is very much an proof of concept - I'm happy with it, but I haven't supported very many languages at present.
 PRs welcome!